inetika/projecteuler/README.md

-This is a public repo with solutions of Euler problems performed in Go
+This is a public repo with solutions to Euler problems performed in Go